 A more affordable Imperial Feast for groups can be provided at the hotel with the same attire, waiting staff, chefs and of course royal dishes.
 For individuals, local restaurants and garden houses also offer ancient Hue-style imperial feasts.

 Hue family-style meal: Scattered around the city one can find a few gems in the rough in terms of experiencing real family life and cuisine.
 These are usually in one of the few garden houses still standing in Hue.
 The lady of the house will rise early in the morning, go to the local market to pick and choose the freshest ingredients available, and based on these purchases will design a three- to five-course meal.
 She will cook and serve while you enjoy a delicious family feast.
 She may also entertain you with local legends or fun stories about Hue family life in general.

-Some popular addresses to visit for family-style meals are Boi Tran, Garden Tea House, Princess temple, Y Thao Garden and Tha Om.
+Some popular addresses to visit for family-style meals are Boi Tran Garden Tea House, Ngoc Son Princess Temple and Tha Om Restaurant.